ishank-arora/Understanding-the-Meaning-of-Emoji-in-Mobile-Social-Payments/README.md

 ## Understanding the Meaning of Emoji in Mobile Social Payments

-This project uses this external [emoji](https://github.com/carpedm20/emoji/blob/master/README.rst) library.
+This project uses the external [emoji](https://github.com/carpedm20/emoji/blob/master/README.rst) library, the [nltk](https://www.nltk.org/) library, and the [gensim](https://radimrehurek.com/gensim/) library.

 ###### Documentation
 * co_oc*.py - Files that showcase the co-occurrence code.